-What was interesting in our conversations was that the focus in boxing, in general seems to be solely on the scale weight, a value that can fluctuate hugely with changes to hydration and nutrition throughout the days and weeks before competition.
+What was interesting in our conversations was that the focus in boxing, in general seems to be solely on the scale weight, a value that can fluctuate hugely with changes to hydration and nutrition throughout the days and weeks before the competition.

-Some of the athletes we tested with the BodyMetrix were very close to competition fights in the next few weeks and were so lean that the ultrasound system was picking up just millimeters of fat, even in the abdominal region, an area notorious for body fat accumulation in males.
+Some of the athletes we tested with the BodyMetrix were very close to competition fights in the next few weeks and were so lean that the ultrasound system was picking up just millimetres of fat, even in the abdominal region, an area notorious for body fat accumulation in males.

 Professional boxer Serge Ambomo, who trains at the boxing centre and represented Great Britain at the London Olympics, had just 4mm of abdominal fat.

 This is extremely low, as you can see from the 3 measurements below.
 On his thigh measurements (pictured right), he had close to just 2mm of fat, clearly an athlete at the top of his game and in peak form.

 The graphs above show the respective measurements on the thigh and waist.

 They show clearly the fat and muscle interface represented by the yellow part of the analysis.
 As you can see from the measurement data, the device is repeatedly tracking measures within 1mm so has precision accuracy.

 Serge was in fantastic shape with a body fat percentage dipping just under 5% taking him into the essential fat region on the BodyView software supplied with BodyMetrix.